kgni/alz-news/README.md

 ## Dashboard

 This is not something that the users get to see, yet.
-The dashboard is used by admins to _Quality-assure_ the articles scraped, as well as updating and deleting them.
+The dashboard is used by admins to Quality-assure the articles scraped, as well as updating and deleting them.

 <img src="https://user-images.githubusercontent.com/84397151/195382721-487b4c7e-5424-4597-93a3-d41c47ecc0a3.gif" width="50%" alt="Dashboard"/>

 ## Backend

 Made with NodeJS and Express.

 The first responsibility for the backend, is to act as an API for us to be able to do CRUD operations on the articles in the DB.
 The second responsibility is scraping articles.

 ### Webscraping

 Made with cheerio and puppeteer.
-Currently there is a script running repeateadly a few times a day, fetching the newest articles from 6 different sources.
-These articles are then displayed inside of the dashboard, where we can update all properties as needed or delete articles.
-Each article forexample has a status field, which will initially be set to pending, where the admin will either approve or reject the scraped article.
+Currently, there is a script running repeatedly a few times a day, fetching the newest articles from 6 different sources.
+These articles are then displayed inside the dashboard, where we can update all properties as needed or delete articles.
+Each article for example has a status field, which will initially be set to pending, where the admin will either approve or reject the scraped article.
 By having this dashboard, we are ensuring a standard for each article.
-Only articles with the status set to _'APPROVED'_ will be showed to the users.
+Only articles with the status set to _'APPROVED'_ will be shown to the users.

 The data that is currently being scraped is:

-- title, subtitle, url, publisher, publisher URL, publish date, categories, type, status
+- title, subtitle, URL, publisher, publisher URL, publish date, categories, type, status

 To prevent duplications, each article being scraped is validated with articles already scraped or in the database.
-If we have a match in articles (title & url), the article won't be added to the DB.
+If we have a match in articles (title & URL), the article won't be added to the DB.

 ## Optimizations / Future plans

 ### Add Journals / Scientific papers

-One of the original plans was to gather all journals and scientific papers from the major publicers.
+One of the original plans was to gather all journals and scientific papers from major publishers.

-When researching I quickly found that it was hard to nagivate through journals and scientific papers.
-They are in general really poorly displayed with bad UI/UX.
-It is also difficult to keep track of how many different publicers there are.
+When researching I quickly found that it was hard to navigate through journals and scientific papers.
+They are in general poorly displayed with bad UI/UX.
+It is also difficult to keep track of how many different publishers there are.
 In other words, it is easy to miss crucial research.

 The next bigger mission, is therefore to gather as many journals as possible, and displaying them in a way, where it will be really easy for users to find exactly what they need.
-Journals will be categorized into the different publicers, sort of like we are doing it with news articles.
+Journals will be categorized into different publishers, sort of like we are doing it with news articles.

 ### Finish user dashboard